pronovic/cedar-backup3/README.md

 Python 2, while version 3 is a conversion of the original code to Python 3.
 Other than that, both versions are functionally equivalent.
 The configuration format is unchanged, and you can mix-and-match masters and clients of different versions in the same backup pool.
-Both versions will be fully supported until around the time of the Python 2 end-of-life in 2020, but you should plan to migrate sooner than that if possible.
+However, version 2 is no longer maintained, so you should convert as soon as possible.

 A major design goal for version 3 was to facilitate easy migration testing for users, by making it possible to install version 3 on the same server where